 Size, Weight, Life Expectancy

-This is very normal for large dogs; large dogs live about eight to ten years, while small dogs can live more than a decade, sometimes more than fifteen years.
-As a general rule, the larger the dog, the shorter the life expectancy.
+This is very normal for large dogs; large dogs live about eight to ten years, while small dogs can live more than a decade, sometimes more than fifteen years!
+As a general rule, the larger the dog, the shorter its life expectancy.
 In a smaller dog, the heart does not have to work as hard to pump blood to the rest of the body as in a large dog, and this is the main reason large dogs’ life expectancies are lower than those of small dogs.

 The shorter life expectancy doesn’t mean having a red Cantonese Bear Dog isn’t worth every moment you spend with your best canine friend.
 It just means that you can expect to have them around for less time than if you were to get a smaller dog that doesn’t happen to resemble an adorable red bear.